meringlab/FlashWeave.jl/README.md

 and network learning will be parallelized in a shared-memory, multi-process fashion.

-If you want to run FlashWeave remotely on a computing cluster, a ```ClusterManager``` can be used (for example from the [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) package, installable via ```julia Pkg.add("ClusterManagers")```).
-Details differ depending on the setup (queueing system, resource requirements, ...), but a simple example for a Sun Grid Engine (SGE) system would be:
+If you want to run FlashWeave remotely on a computing cluster, a ```ClusterManager``` can be used (for example from the [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) package, installable via ```Pkg.add("ClusterManagers")```).
+Details differ depending on the setup (queueing system, resource requirements etc.), but a simple example for a Sun Grid Engine (SGE) system would be:

 ```julia
 julia> using ClusterManagers